openMetadataInitiative/openMINDS_documentation/docs/shared/getting_started/openMINDS_instances.rst

      "email": "zaphod-beeblebrox@hitchhikers-guide.galaxy"
    }

-And we can link this instance in our "Person" instance like this:
+And we can link this "ContactInformation" instance in our "Person" instance like this:

 .. code-block:: json